-Following the April Japan travel updates, in which the U.S. State Department lifted their Japan travel warning, there has been another change to the U.S. government Japan travel alert.
+Following the April Japan travel updates, in which the U.S. State Department lifted their Japan tours warning, there has been another change to the U.S. government Japan travel alert.
 Below are some frequently asked questions about Japan that will give travelers more information about the current situation there.

 1. Is Tokyo safe for travel?